Chinese Civil War: Immediate post-war clashes (1945–1946)

 In the last month of World War II in East Asia, Soviet forces launched the huge Manchurian Strategic Offensive Operation against the Japanese Kwantung Army in Manchuria and along the Chinese-Mongolian border.
 This operation destroyed the Kwantung Army in just three weeks and left the USSR occupying all of Manchuria by the end of the war in a total power vacuum of local Chinese forces.
 Consequently, the 700,000 Japanese troops stationed in the region surrendered.
 Later in the year Chiang Kai-shek realized that he lacked the resources to prevent a CCP takeover of Manchuria following the scheduled Soviet departure.
-He therefore made a deal with the Soviets to delay their withdrawal until he had moved enough of his best-trained men and modern material into the region.
+He therefore made a deal with the Soviets to delay their withdrawal until he had moved enough of his best-trained men and modern materiel into the region.
 However, the Soviets refused permission for the Nationalist troops to traverse its territory and spent the extra time systematically dismantling the extensive Manchurian industrial base (worth up to $2 billion) and shipping it back to their war-ravaged country.
 KMT troops were then airlifted by the US to occupy key cities in North China, while the countryside was already dominated by the CCP.
 On 15 November 1945, the KMT began a campaign to prevent the CCP from strengthening its already strong base.
 At the same time, however, the return of the KMT also brought widespread graft and corruption, with an OSS officer remarking that the only winners were the Communists.

-In the winter of 1945–46, Joseph Stalin commanded Marshal Rodion Malinovsky to give Mao Zedong most Imperial Japanese Army weapons that were captured.
+In the winter of 1945–1946, Joseph Stalin commanded Marshal Rodion Malinovsky to give Mao Zedong most Imperial Japanese Army weapons that were captured.

-Chiang Kai-shek's forces pushed as far as Chinchow (Jinzhou) by 26 November 1945, meeting with little resistance.
+Chiang Kai-shek's forces pushed as far as Jinzhou by 26 November 1945, meeting with little resistance.
 This was followed by a Communist offensive on the Shandong Peninsula that was largely successful, as all of the peninsula, except what was controlled by the US, fell to the Communists.
 The truce fell apart in June 1946 when full-scale war between CCP and KMT forces broke out on 26 June 1946.
 China then entered a state of civil war that lasted more than three years.